d4ydr34mzzz/voltaire/README.md

 ## Credits

-The initial feature set for Newt was inspired by the following [online video series](https://www.oreilly.com/library/view/mern-stack-front/9781789343120/).
+The initial feature set for Voltaire was inspired by the following [online video series](https://www.oreilly.com/library/view/mern-stack-front/9781789343120/).

 ## License